mbrucki/llmaniac/README.md

 *   Set `window.llmaniacConfig.containerId` correctly.
 *   Set `js.src` to point to the `/snippets/llmaniac-client.js` path on your **deployed Cloud Run service URL**.
 *   If using `chatPlatform: 'standard'`, ensure your application dispatches the `llmChatLogEvent` (see client library code for details).
+*   Session tracking is handled automatically - no additional configuration needed.

 ## Client-Side Integration